-The College generated a surplus before tax and pension gains and losses of £353,000 (2018/19 a loss of £407,000)
+The College generated a deficit before tax and pension gains and losses of £1,387k (2019/20 a surplus of £353k).

 In September 2002 the College building was opened under a PFI contract and the resulting Unitary Charge commenced.
 In accordance with Financial Reporting Standards the assets are shown in the balance sheet and depreciated.
-The additional depreciation charge is £236,000.
-The Unitary Charge to the Income and Expenditure account for the provision of the buildings and associated facilities management for 2019/20 was £1.453m, of which £0.134m was interest and £1.319m was for facilities management and the premium payments made to the landlord for their management of the contract

-After accounting for pension liabilities (FRS102) the College has negative accumulated reserves of £3,225,000, a revaluation reserve balance of £342,000 and cash balance of £3,130,000.
+After accounting for pension liabilities (FRS102) the College has negative accumulated reserves of £4,263k, a revaluation reserve balance of £285k and cash balance of £2,087k.